 Loss Per Rs 1 of Sales | 0.29 | 0.35 |

-Zepto’s total sales jumped to nearly Rs 9,669 cr in FY25, compared to Rs 4,224 cr in FY24.
-This reflects a massive growth of around 129% YoY.
-This increase was due to the expansion into new cities, more dark stores, Higher order volumes, and growth in categories like electronics, snacks, beauty, and café offerings.
+Zepto’s total sales jumped to nearly Rs 9,669 cr in FY25, compared to Rs 4,224 cr in FY24, a massive growth of around 129% YoY.
+The reason behind this huge growth could be the expansion into cities, having more dark stores and increased order volumes, and it might also be due to expanding into categories like electronics, groceries, beauty and café offerings.

 The strategy helped revenue growth, but it also sharply increased operating costs.
 The costs are rising so fast mainly due to delivery & logistics costs, employee benefit expenses or dark store expansion costs.

 However, losses also widened significantly.
-Net loss reportedly climbed to around Rs.3,367 cr in FY25 from Rs.1,215 cr in FY24, showing that growth is still being funded through aggressive spending rather than operational profitability.
+Net losses increased to Rs 3,367 cr in FY25 from Rs 1,215 cr in FY24.
+Here, the huge growth in sales could likely be through aggressive spending rather than operational profitability.

-The widening loss ratio reflects that Zepto’s scale alone has not yet translated into stronger margins.
+The widening loss ratio reflects that although Zepto is growing rapidly, the increase in scale has possibly not yet helped the company improve its profit margins.
 In fact, the company lost more money for every additional rupee earned in FY25 compared to FY24.

 Why Are Zepto’s Losses Rising?